Transgender ID Change In The U.S.

 Return the completed application, with fees as indicated on the application, and the following documents (all “original or certified copy”):

-– the court order for name change, bearing the court seal, certified by the clerk of the court.
+– the court order for a name change, bearing the court seal, certified by the clerk of the court.
 Certified proof of publication is also required.
-The court order must include original name, date and place of birth.
+The court order must include the original name, date and place of birth.

 – the letter from your SRS surgeon, specifying date, place, and type of procedure